The Nightingale - Movie 2018.

 The movie tells the story of the revenge of a young convict woman in Tasmania, and the director Jennifer Kent said that she rejected the sanitised version of female convicts and wanted to adhere closely to the reality of the era.
 Any concern she had that elements of the story were too heinous was quickly despatched.
 Her research showed that Van Diemen’s Land was originally considered as a ‘hell-on-earth’, fit only for the British Empire’s worst repeat offenders, and women, as mere chattels, were at the bottom of the heap.

-After a horrifying ordeal at sea to get here, they arrived in a colony where a gender imbalance saw women greatly outnumbered by and at the mercy of their British captors, and faced with the probability of sexual 'duties' as well as the officially articulated domestic and farm duties.
+After a horrifying ordeal at sea to get here, they arrived in a colony where a gender imbalance saw women greatly outnumbered by and at the mercy of their British captors, and faced with the probability of sexual ‘duties’ as well as the officially articulated domestic and farm duties.
 From 1803 to 1813, only ninety convict women had arrived.
 By 1820, the ratio of males to females was still almost 10:3, and nearly 9:1 among the convict population.
-Female convicts were brought into Tasmania by the shiploads to address the severe gender imbalance.
+Female convicts were brought into Tasmania by the shiploads to address the severe gender imbalance. a roaring ‘wife trade’ saw them sold for as little as 5 pounds and a gallon of rum.

 The Female Factory in South Hobart